2017 Corvette – The Ultimate Guide

 – Mark Reuss, Executive Vice President of Global Product Development and Global Purchasing and Supply Chain.

-Finally, You Can Equip Your Grand Sport With the Z07 Performance Package
+Equip Your Grand Sport With the Z07 Performance Package

 To enhance the Grand Sport’s capabilities, Corvette engineers utilized the chassis tuning, upgraded cooling systems, and the performance technologies previously developed for use in the Z06.
 The result is a Grand Sport Corvette that is truly derived from its race-car brethren.